Tristan Marrec

 imageStore(depthImage, pixel, vec4(depth, pld.meshID, 0, 0));

-To speed up my work, I implemented live reloading of shaders, which proved very useful as my voxel world generation is slow.
-Also, I’ve made sure that a hash of the shader code is stored in the shader file, so that only modified shaders are recompiled.
+To speed up my work, I implemented live reloading of shaders, which proved very useful because my voxel world generation was slow.
+I also made sure that a hash of the shader code is stored in the shader file, so that only modified shaders are recompiled.

 1. vk_mini_path_tracer - Neil Bickford. nvpro-samples.github.io/vk_mini_path_tracer